ABOUT ME

 Introduction

-She is also a reviewer for NEHGS’s quarterly journal, The New England Historical and Genealogical Register.
-Jenifer sits on the Board of Directors of the Association of Professional Genealogists and is chair of its Professional Development and Publications Advisory committees.
+She is also a reviewer for The New England Historical and Genealogical Register, the quarterly journal of the New England Historic Genealogical Society (NEHGS).
+Jenifer serves on the Board of Directors for the Association of Professional Genealogists and chairs its Professional Development and Publications Advisory Committees.